About Solomon’s Knot

 The apiary is located in a metal scraper´s yard near Joliet.
 Having beehives in Joliet is against zoning code unless you know someone.
 The honey is still local honey because it´s the same bio-region.

-We started with 3 hives and 1 nuc beginning of 2022.
+We started with 3 hives and 1 nuc beginning of 2022 in the new location.
 The bees did well over that winter.
-The apiary grew a little so Nov 2023 there were 3 hives and 3 nucs.
-2 were weak, and I suspected wouldn’t make it over the winter.
+The apiary grew a little so that by Nov 2023 there were 3 hives and 3 nucs.
+2 were weak, and I suspected they wouldn’t make it over the winter.
 Unfortunately, none made it over the winter.
-We will start again April 2024 with 2 colonies and add an over-wintered Illinois nuc in May.
-In the meantime we’re building all new woodenware.
-It was too warm late in the season then a deep cold, and then warm again.
-This has created less than ideal conditions.
-Pests and moisture were the culprits.
-New woodenware may help with both issues.
+We re-started April 2024 with 2 colonies installed in side by side nucs.
+1 is named wax and 2 is named wane, because they were installed during the solar eclipse. #3 (Pinky) is an over-wintered Illinois nuc installed on April 24th, and #3 (Rainy) an AFB vaccinated queen from Maryland with a 3 lb bunch of bees joined the apiary.
+All 4 hives acted happy on the 24th even though it was drizzly when I was there.
+2024 beehives